cysouw/diathesis/text/c13_zumInfinitive.md

 => examples of ongoing grammaticalisation?

 The verb *denken* has various slightly different meanings.
-Crucially in the current context, the combination *denken* with the preposition *an* means 'to remember, to not forget'.
-This preposition *an* is a governed preposition and can be used with a subordinate *daran, dass …* construction or a *daran + zu‑Infinitiv* construction [@next a].
-A different meaning for *denken*, viz. 'to plan, to intend', is attested without *an*, but with a *zu‑Infinitiv* [@next b], see also [@sec:zuinfinitiv-denken].
-Now, contradictorily, *denken* with *ans‑Infinitiv* has the meaning 'to plan' [@next c], i.e. it does not have the same meaning as *denken* with *an*.
+Crucially in the current context, the combination *denken* with the preposition *an* means 'to remember, to not forget' [@next a].
+This preposition *an* is a governed preposition and can be used with a subordinate *daran, dass …* construction [@next b] or a *daran+zu‑Infinitiv* construction [@next c].
+A different meaning for *denken*, viz. 'to plan, to consider', is attested without *an*, but with a *zu‑Infinitiv* [@next d], see also [@sec:zuinfinitiv-denken].
+Now, contradictorily, *denken* with *ans‑Infinitiv* has the meaning 'to plan' [@next e], i.e. it does not have the same meaning as *denken* with *an*.

+This difference could be an early stage of a grammaticalisation in which the meaning of the *denken+ans‑Infinitiv* construction drifts away from the meaning of *denken an* without infinitive.

 ::: ex
-- Bitte denken an die Kinder! \
+- Bitte denken an die Kinder!
-  Bitte denke daran, dass du die Kinder abholen sollst. \
+- Bitte denke daran, dass du die Kinder abholen sollst.
-  Bitte denke daran, die Kinder abzuholen!
+- Bitte denke daran, die Kinder abzuholen!
 - Er denkt morgen zu verreisen.
 - Viele Junge denken ans Auswandern.^[~~DWDS~~: Die Zeit, 04.03.2013, Nr.
 10.]
 :::